-This guide shows you how to make goat milk soap, and let me tell ya; it’s a lot easier than you think.
+This guide shows you how to make goat milk soap, and let me tell you; it’s a lot easier than you think.

 There are so many benefits for your skin when you make soap with goat milk.
-The fatty acids it contains help repair the skin barrier, and vitamin A, which helps prevent breakouts, and speed healing, while promoting natural moisturizing, hydrating the skin effectively.
+The fatty acids it contains help repair the skin barrier, and vitamin A, helps prevent breakouts and speed healing while promoting natural moisturizing and hydrating the skin effectively.
 Some sources say it’s the “anti-aging vitamin”.

-Goat milk soap also has the closed ph to your skin, helping protect it from invading bacteria.
+Goat milk soap also has a closed pH to your skin, helping protect it from invading bacteria.

 It’s also a gentle exfoliator because the hydroxy acids soften the skin by breaking down the adhesions holding dead skin cells together.

-Another reason I started making goat milk soap was because we had diary goats at the time, so it just made sense.
+Another reason I started making goat milk soap was because we had dairy goats at the time, so it just made sense.

 You can also usually get fresh milk in the diary section of large grocery stores – our local Walmart even carries it.